 Building a recognizable personal brand opens professional opportunities.
 Creating a vision for your future and implementing that vision can lead to...

-In a competitive business environment, if you do not understand the value that you bring, or how to demonstrate your unique value to decision makers, you may not survive – so create a YOU, Inc. brand for yourself that will be sought after and get you – selected and hired!
+In a competitive business environment, if you do not understand the value that you bring, or how to demonstrate your unique value to decision makers, you may not survive – so create a brand for yourself that will be sought after and get you – selected and hired!

 Personal branding is marketing yourself and the skills you bring, and it's not just is not for the Gen-X, Gen-Y or Millennials – it also applies to those of us Baby Boomers.
 The only difference is that they are not talking about it; they are blogging about it, living it, and using it more than us Baby Boomers.